Join us on Facebook!

-As you probably already guessed, Giada is based on the concepts of channels.
-A channel can contain one sample (we call it sample channel) or MIDI events (we call it MIDI channel) and you manage it through some actions and play modes.
+As stated in the previous chapter, Giada is based on the concepts of channels.
+A channel can contain one sample (a sample channel) or MIDI events (a MIDI channel) and you manage it through some actions and play modes.

-Giada gives you the chance to play in several ways, described below.
+Giada gives you the ability to play in several ways, described below.

-- Giada as a song editor — load up your samples or pick up some virtual instruments (synths, drum machines, ...), then open the action editor in which you draw the actions manually, as you would do in any other DAW or pattern editor out there.
+Giada as a song editor — load up your samples or pick up some virtual instruments (synths, drum machines, ...), then open the Action editor where you draw the actions manually, as you would do in any other DAW or pattern editor out there.
 Then you can play those channels in any of the ways seen before;

 Of course all of the previous modes can be combined together, according to your style and liking.